In defense of Republicans

 Donald Trump is "fake news."
 Yet the extreme liberal bias of the media is a reality.
 As uncomfortable as I am with Mr. Trump's contempt for a free press, the fact is that American journalism suffers from a malady which also affects science, the liberal arts, and virtually every educated profession in America: a lack of political and philosophical diversity.

 There is no liberal conspiracy to distort the news.
+Let's be clear about that.
 There is only the well-documented reality that something like ninety percent of working journalists are liberal Democrats.
-They honestly seek to report the news with complete integrity, doing their best to do so objectively and in an unbiased manner.
+The overwhelming majority of them honestly seek to report the news with complete integrity, doing their best to do so objectively and in an unbiased manner.
 And-predictably- they fail.

 Nobody is objective.
 Nobody is unbiased.
 And even with the best intentions in the world, what every human being on Earth sees as objective truth is, in fact, a subjective distortion of the truth based on one's own values, background, and experiences.
-The fact that journalists (as well as scientists, educators, and the members of a number of other opinion-making professions) are graduates of the same colleges, move in the same circles, go to the same parties, hold similar values and attitudes, and generally lack cultural and ideological diversity means that a single set of distortions colors the way that truth is presented to our society.
+The fact that journalists (as well as scientists, educators, and the members of a number of other opinion-making professions) are graduates of the same colleges, move in the same circles, go to the same parties, hold similar values and attitudes, get their information from the same sources, and generally lack cultural and ideological diversity means that a single set of distortions colors the way that truth is presented to our society, and that this distortion is as pervasive as it is consistently left-of-center.

 Yet one element of our society implicitly believes the media.
 Another distrusts it- and often implicitly believes President Trump.
 Neither view is objective.
 Both are distorted.
 But all too few of us recognize that and treat both views of events with suspicion.